-Concealer not hiding those under-eye circles?
-Serious darkness under the eyes requires more than just a concealer, you need COLOR CORRECTION.
+Concealer not hiding your under-eye darkness unless you pack it on?
+Sometimes stubborn darkness under the eyes requires more than just a concealer, you might need COLOR CORRECTION.

 But before we harness the power of color theory to conquer this concealer challenge, we need to understand why it happens.

 Most veins carry deoxygenated blood, which is a darker color than oxygenated blood.
 The deep color of blood makes veins appear dark, too.

 Subcutaneous fat only allows blue light to penetrate skin all the way to veins, so this is the color that is reflected back.
 Blood also absorbs light, so blood vessels appear dark.

 The skin under the eyes is very thin (approximately seven layers deep) and more translucent than any other area of the body, where the skin is approximately 20 layers deep.

 Discoloration under the eyes is not always due to fatigue.
 It is often caused by blood leakage from fissures in the capillaries/veins under the eyes.
 NOTE: This is a common occurrence, so don’t run to your doctor thinking you have internal bleeding.

 Gravity causes the leaked blood to pool in the lower portion of the eye socket and the thinner, more translucent skin under our eyes reveals this, making the under-eye appear dark.
 To disguise this unfortunate phenomenon, sometimes we need to go beyond regular concealer and employ a technique called “color correction”.